dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 the context type is `double` or `double?`.

-The implicit tear-off conversion which converts uses of instances of classes with call methods to the tear-off of their `.call` method when the context type is a function type is performed when the context type is a function type, or the nullable version of a context type.
+The implicit tear-off conversion which converts uses of instances of classes with call methods to the tear-off of their `.call` method is performed when the context type is a function type, or the nullable version of a function type.

 Implicit tear-off conversion is *not* performed on objects of nullable type, regardless of the context type.
 For example: